 Is there really any truth behind the many ancient beliefs and myths connected to this preparation?

-Thanks to scientific progress, in the course of the years, many ancient medical beliefs linked to mythology, were debunked.
-This is also the case of Salepi and its connection with aphrodisiac effects.
+Thanks to scientific progress over the years, many ancient medical beliefs linked to mythology have been debunked.
+This is also the case with Salepi and its supposed aphrodisiac effects.

 Although its curative and aphrodisiac properties have been praised for centuries, the reality is very different.
-In fact, the only medicinal qualities of Salepi are actually connected to its anti-diarrheal effects, thanks to the presence of various polysaccharides and the high presence of starches.
+In fact, the only medicinal qualities of Salepi are actually connected to its anti-diarrheal effects, thanks to the presence of various polysaccharides and a high level of starches.